dady172172/Roblox-Cheat-Scripts/README.md

 -   Q:Can I request a feature be added to a Script/GUI?
     A:Yes.
 But its up to me if I want to add that feature or not.
 Feedback is always welcome.

+-   Q:Can I use your script and add features?
+    A:Sure as long as you credit me in the script.